radha-mr/backend/README.md

 ## Natflix_Backend
 ## Before Setup
-In order to connect your frontend with our backend, you need to follow these instructions.
-Install the latest Node.js LTS version.
-Link here Clone the server repository.
-Git repository link Run npm install in the project root directory.
-Run npm run start to start the server.
+clone the repository and open in intellJ and run the application
 ## Run
-In VSC editor open the path where the file is located  for frontend and
+Front end repository clone and open in

-npm install ( in VSC) then npm start.
+In VSC editor open the path where the file is located  for frontend npm install ( in VSC) then npm start.

 Same time open the code for backend which is provided in this repository and download and open in IntellJ and run the application.